kwan0xfff/SamsPy/docs/examples/lvbasic.rst

 Using the example files provided in the source code, the command executed is::

-    $ cmds/lvbasic.py -p share/propellants.yaml share/protolv.yaml
+    $ cmds/lvbasic.py share/protolv.yaml share/propellants.yaml

-The ``-p`` flag points to the file with propellant information.
+The second argument points to a simple compendium of propellant information, including mixture names, ratios, and the component liquid densities.

 Program output
 ==============